 BA (Political Science), McGill University

 Born and raised in Prince Edward Island, Emily holds a B.A. (honours) in political science from McGill University.
-She has experience working in government as an intern at the Legislative Assembly of Prince Edward Island, working in the nonprofit sector at Montreal charities Crossroads International and the Pierre Elliott Trudeau Foundation, and working in research at the McGill Institute of Health and Social Policy and the European Centre for Minority Issues in Flensburg, Germany.
+She has experience working in government as an intern at the Legislative Assembly of Prince Edward Island, working in the nonprofit sector in Montreal and as a researcher at the McGill Institute of Health and Social Policy and the European Centre for Minority Issues in Flensburg, Germany.
 Her interest in politics stems from a passion for social justice and a love for problem solving, and she plans to dedicate her career to creating policy that is equity-based and rooted in local solutions.
 In her free time, Emily enjoys taking art classes, trying to understand poetry, and exploring new places.

 BA (International Relations), University of Western Ontario